 3. Make a sauce by whisking together the soy sauce, sesame oil, maple syrup, garlic, chilli, ginger and rice wine vinegar.

 4. Take the pressed tofu from between the boards and carefully unwrap from the kitchen paper.
-Cut the block into four by slicing once lengthways and once crossways.
-Place each quarter on its side and cut into four thin slices.
-You should end up with sixteen pieces each around 5 cm by 4 cm and half a centimetre thick.
+Cut the block into pieces roughly 1-2 cm in size.

 5. Put the cornflour in a bowl.
 Roll the pieces of tofu in the cornflour so that they are lightly coated.
 Set aside for 30 minutes.
 The cornflour will draw more moisture from the tofu and also helps give it a light, crispy edge.